ABS Capacity Development Initiative

 Experts of the ABS Initiative promoted the negotiation of ABS agreements for several natural ingredients / products through capacity building of local providers and regulators as well as facilitating the negotiations that led to the signing of ABS agreements, e.g. in Cameroon, Namibia and South Africa.

-In collaboration with the NGO Natural Justice, the Initiative has supported indigenous peoples and local communities (IPLCs) in managing their natural resources and interacting with potential users and governmental institutions.
-Key instruments in this regard are Biocultural Community Protocols (BCPs) which, among others, support the establishment of ABS agreements between IPLCs and industry.
-Facilitated by the Initiative, a BCP process in South Africa led to an agreement between a local Healer Association and a domestic cosmetic company.
+Also in collaboration with the NGO Natural Justice, the Initiative has supported indigenous peoples and local communities (IPLCs) in managing their natural resources and interacting with potential users and governmental institutions.
+Key instruments in this regard are Biocultural Community Protocols (BCPs) and Social Behaviour Change (SBC) methods which, among others, capacitate IPLC to participate in ABS processes and, ultimately ABS negotiations.
+Facilitated by the Initiative, BCP processes in several African countries led to agreements between IPLC and industrial users.

 Further details